fguerri/AzureVNetIntegrationPatterns/README.md

 ## VNet integration patterns for dedicated services

 Azure Cache for Redis is an example of a dedicated PaaS service.
 Its high-level architecture is shown in Figure 1 below.
 When a user provisions an instance of the service, specific resources are allocated to that instance.
-Instances belonging to other customers use different sets of resources[^1].
+Instances belonging to other customers use different sets of resources.

+> Please note that resources in a pool may be virtualized.
+Therefore, services with a dedicated architecture do not necessarily assign dedicated *hardware* resources to individual instances.

 ![Figure 1 - NOT DISPLAYED](/Figures/figure1.png)
 *Figure 1.
 Azure Cache for Redis has a dedicated architecture.
 Each instance runs on a dedicated set of resources.*